-Narratives that demonstrate (via supporting documentation and specific references in the narrative) previously completed asset management work, capital planning work, or system mapping and clearly describe the benefit to the applicant of doing the previous work and how the proposed AIA project will build on the work that has been done usually receive 2 additional benefit points.
-Applications for AIA projects with a very limited scope that have not completed other components of an asset management program may lose 2 benefit points (e.g., application is for hydraulic modeling, but no mapping or condition assessment has been completed).
-To earn maximum project benefit points, discuss how specific past efforts were utilized including references to specific excerpts in the supporting documentation and how this AIA project will benefit the applicant’s challenges.
-Supporting documentation may include past CIPs where completed projects are specifically referenced in the narrative, maps and work orders that clearly support regular operation and maintenance efforts, and excerpts from the most recent asset management plans.
+To receive the maximum two (2) additional points for previous planning, the narrative must demonstrate regular utilization of previously completed asset management work, capital planning work, or system mapping.
+Include discussion of the benefit to the applicant of doing the previous work and how the proposed AIA project will build on those efforts.

+Consider:

+Existing asset inventories and their attributes

+Current and past Capital Improvement Plans

+GIS or GPS-based mapping

+Past Rate Studies

+Master Plans

+Work order tracking

 1.A Distressed designation per §159G-45(b): The LGU has been designated as "distressed" by the Authority and Commission per NCGS 159G-45(b).

 If designated as distressed, discuss in the narrative any of the steps taken thus far in fulfilling the requirements outlined in 159G-45(b), such as past AIAs, rate studies, VU’s initial education training, short-term and long-term action plans, and/or long-term financial management plans.

-Points will be awarded if the applicant has been designated as distressed by the State Water Infrastructure Authority (Authority, SWIA) and the Local Government Commission (Commission, LGC).
+Two (2) points will be awarded if the applicant has been designated as distressed by the Authority and the Local Government Commission (Commission) up to a maximum of eight (8) Project Benefit points.

 Category 2 – System Management (0-12 points)